Biden suspends Trump-era oil and gas leases in Alaska refuge

 During his campaign, Biden had pledged to protect the 19.6 million-acre habitat for polar bears, caribou and migratory birds.
 He also promised to end all new oil and gas leasing on U.S. federal lands, source of a quarter of the nation’s petroleum.

+Columbia Law School professor Michael Gerrard called the move “prudent” given the questions around whether the leases were lawfully granted, but said the matter may just end up in court.

+“At the end of this review, they will make a final decision, and whoever is unhappy with that decision at that time may decide to institute litigation,” Gerrard said.

-Alaska-based green and indigenous groups, which had sued to stop the lease sale, cheered the move.
+Alaska-based green and indigenous groups that sued to stop the lease sale cheered the move.

 “We look forward to working with the administration on stronger action to correct this unlawful leasing program and preserve one of our nation’s most majestic public lands,” groups including Alaska Wilderness League and the Gwich’in Steering Committee said in a joint statement.